cm45t3r/rawping/README.md

 # Rawping

-Rawping is a command-line tool for lightweight fast ICMP ping requests.
+Rawping is a command-line tool for lightweight fast ICMP echo probes.
 It wraps [Pierre Bourdon's](https://pypi.python.org/pypi/ping) ping implementation for python.
-It simplifies `verbose_ping()` output, showing RTTs and removing statistics.
+It extracts just RTTs from `verbose_ping()` and removes statistics.

-Rawping allows the user to customize number of echos to perform, timeout and packet size for each request.
+Rawping allows to set the number of echos, timeout and packet size for each request.

 ## Installation